ros2/ros2_documentation/source/Tutorials/Composition.rst

    # To register multiple components in the same shared library, use multiple calls
    # rclcpp_components_register_nodes(talker_component "composition::Talker2")

+Note: In order for the component_container to be able to find desired components, it must be executed or launched from a shell that has sourced the corresponding workspace.

 .. _composition-using-components:

 Using Components